 It is actually quite easy to treat this condition.
 In fact, you could improve the magnesium levels in the manner of a week or a month.
 Most commonly, people opt for taking a magnesium supplement or they create a diet plan that features a lot of food that contains high magnesium levels such as whole grains, cashew, and greens.

-But, if you suffer from an illness such as kidney disease or if you are taking any serious medication for treating the condition you are suffering from, you must talk with your doctor before taking any supplement, not only the one that will improve the magnesium levels in your body.
+But, if you suffer from an illness such as kidney disease or if you are taking any serious medication for treating the condition you are suffering from, you must talk with your doctor and ask about the uses for magnesium spray and its benefits before taking any supplement, not only the one that will improve the magnesium levels in your body.

 As you can see, there is a wide range of symptoms that you might be feeling if you are experiencing magnesium deficiency.
 Of course, you might not be feeling all of the ones mentioned in the article above, however, you’ll need to carefully determine whether or not you actually have low magnesium levels, which is why you need to consult your doctor.